cloudfoundry/pxc-release/docs/proxy.md

 ## Proxy Health

 ### Healthy

-The proxy currently has no healthcheck check.
-Under normal operation connections can be requested from all available proxies.
+The proxy deploys with a bosh-dns healthcheck validating the proxy's communication with its targeted mysql node.
+If this healthcheck fails, then bosh-dns removes the proxy instance from its healthy pool of instances.
+More information is in [BOSH Native DNS Support](https://bosh.io/docs/dns/#healthiness) documentation.

 ### Unhealthy
 If the proxy becomes unresponsive for any reason the other deployed proxies are able to accept all client connections.

 ## State Snapshot Transfer (SST)

-When a new node is added to the cluster or rejoins the cluster, it synchronizes state with the primary component via a process called SST.
-A single node from the primary component is chosen to act as a state donor. pxc-release is configured to use [Xtrabackup](https://docs.percona.com/percona-xtradb-cluster/8.4/state-snapshot-transfer.html#use-percona-xtrabackup), which allows the donor node to continue to accept reads and writes.
+When a new node is added to the cluster or rejoins the cluster, it receives state from the primary component via a process called SST.
+A single "doner node" from the primary component is chosen to provide state to the new node. pxc-release is configured to transfer state via [Xtrabackup](https://docs.percona.com/percona-xtradb-cluster/8.4/state-snapshot-transfer.html#use-percona-xtrabackup).
+Xtrabackup lets the donor node continue accepting reads and writes while concurrently providing its state to the new node.

 ## Proxy count